-SEO Best Practices Experts
+Implementing SEO Best Practices Through an Expert

 Do you feel a little intimidated by how much SEO has changed?
-I understand — if you’re not intentionally staying updated on the latest developments then it can be easy to fall behind.
+I understand — if you’re not intentionally staying updated on the latest developments, then it can be easy to fall behind.

 If staying up-to-date on SEO feels exhausting, don’t worry, you’re not alone.